joakimsigvald/XspecT/README.md

 # XspecT: A fluent unit testing framework

-Framework for writing and running automated tests in .Net in a flexible and fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock, AutoFixture and FluentAssertions.
+Framework for writing and running automated tests in .Net in a fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock, AutoFixture and FluentAssertions.

 Whether you are beginner or expert in unit-testing, this framework will help you to write more descriptive, concise and maintainable tests.

 ## Usage

-It is assumed that you are already familiar with Xunit and Moq, or similar test and mocking frameworks.
+It is assumed that you are already familiar with Xunit and Moq, or similar test- and mocking frameworks.
 This package includes FluentAssertions, but also comes with its own, more limited but less wordy assertion methods, based on the verb `Is` instead of `Should`.
 Is-assertions have the same return-types as Should-assertions, so they can be combined in the same sentence.

-Is-assertions are recommended to make the tests read more like specifications, listing requirements rather than asserting expected results.
+Is-assertions are recommended for making the tests read more like specifications, listing requirements rather than asserting expected results.

 This is an example of a complete test class (*specification*) with one test method (*requirement*):
 ```